knownout/mineco-server/README.md

 Available request types are listed in the `RequestTypes` object in the code above

-Read-only queries can take the following parameters:
+Read-only queries can take the following parameters (legacy, might not work):

 | Option | Type | Description |
 | ------ | ---- | ----------- |